lacanoid/datalink/ROADMAP.md

 - show os owner in `datalink.directory`
 - check  permissions in `curl_save()`
 - trigger on `dl_admin_files` to check that files don't exist
+- files with ON UNLINK DELETE don't get deleted if the have not been linked first

 Maybe
 =====